Define a treatment for your vulnerabilities

 A pop-up Observations window will appear, where the user manager or the vulnerability manager must provide their observation concerning the requested treatment and decide whether they approve or reject it.

 If the treatment is approved, the vulnerability status will immediately change to Permanently accepted.
-Otherwise, the status will appear as In progress.
+Otherwise, the status will appear as In progress or Untreated.

 Reattacking a permanently accepted vulnerability